Cooking My Dreams

 • Dark chocolate chunks: I prefer chocolate chunks in these cookies, but you can also substitute them with dark or semi-sweet chocolate chips.

-• Orange Zest: Fresh orange zest will give the best taste and end result.
+• Orange Zest: Fresh orange zest will give the best orange flavor and end result.
 You can alternatively substitute with orange extract.

 • Honey: Honey is a crucial ingredient in biscotti.
 You can use any type of honey you like.